 - What are your sales team’s expectations and how can you surpass them?
 Identifying these will allow you to enhance the experiential qualities of your meeting.

-Your sales team’s needs and challenges drive the content of your meeting.
 Consider the following types of content:

 - Team-Driven Content: You know you have specific points you want to cover at your sales meetings like forecasts for next year, quota information, sales growth information, and more, but have you also asked your salespeople what they want to talk about?

 o Execute a quick survey in the months before your sales meeting asking your employees what they’d like to discuss.
 Implore questions they have, areas of focus, areas to dive deeper, areas of training, and challenges and successes from the past year.
 Their responses will give you a good overview of where the team collectively stands on various issues within your organization and ensures the content is relevant and valuable for their needs.

-Consider providing content tailored to your sales team covers multiple or disparate areas, consider organizing your meeting into tracks and creating breakout sessions that allow for meaningful deep dives into specific topics.
+o If your sales team covers multiple or disparate areas, consider organizing your meeting into tracks and creating breakout sessions that allow for meaningful deep dives into specific topics.

 o Much of your meeting will be focused on topics of financial details and goal setting, so provide your sales team with an opportunity to take a step back and think about higher level, more abstract topics like leadership, empowerment, or perseverance from someone outside your organization.

 o If you’re thinking of cutting costs by making your sales meeting an online event – don’t.